Have you ever looked at someone and said “Oh boy. That person has a big head!” I know I have and I’m sure others have said the same about my head too.

 Is it normal for a cat to have a small head?

-Yes, it is very normal for a cat to have a head that looks smaller as compared to the rest of its body.
+Yes, it is very normal for a cat to have a head that looks smaller compared to the rest of its body.
 The size of a cat’s head is determined by factors such as the breed of the cat and its own genetics.
-There are also other reasons that can cause a cat to have a small head.
+Other reasons can cause a cat to have a small head.

 What Breed Is Your Cat?